tbranyen/diffhtml/packages/diffhtml-inline-transitions/README.md

 - First, it adds the element you defined the transition on as the first argument to the transition callback.
 This way you can track the relationship between where the transition was mounted and any child elements that may trigger it.

 - Second, it sets the transition callback context (the `this`) to be the current element being affected, which makes it more useful.

-For instance with diffHTML, the attached callback would be called with the element being added.
-With this helper, the element you defined the transition on would be the first argument, and the second argument would be any element that is a descendant or in some cases the same element.

 #### API